Internet Based Projects

 I merged virtual connections with tangible ones by sending mail art from the Bay Area to New York.
 I took day trips to the headquarters of internet companies, posting photos online as I reached each location, then I mailed the corresponding pieces from the closest post office to each headquarters.

 I used my personal social media experience at the time, creating a sculptural collage, a written script, and a performance.
-Each analyzed the experience of an artist who took control of her narrative after being ignored.
+Each analyzed the experience of an artist who examined her place in a social hierarchy, then took control of her narrative after being ignored.